DittoPDX/editablegrid/README.md

 * openflashchart/js/json/json2.js

 If any of these files is missing, trying to use the charting methods will display an error indicating the missing library.
 The SWF file must be named "open-flash-chart.swf" and must be placed in the "openflashchart" directory: it will then be detected automatically.

-Creating charts with EditableGrid is very easy.
+**Creating Charts with EditableGrid**

-The first thing to do is to have some empty DIV in your page that will be used as a container for the chart.
+The 1st thing to do is to **have some empty DIV** in your page that will be used as a **container** for the chart.
 You can control the chart dimensions by setting the "width" and "height" attributes, inline or through a CSS stylesheet.
 Otherwise some default dimensions will be used (500*200px).

-Then according to the type of chart you want, you just have to call one of the following methods:
+Based upon the chart you desire, you have to call one of the following methods:

-1. renderBarChart(divId, title, labelColumnIndexOrName, legend)
+1. **renderBarChart(divId, title, labelColumnIndexOrName, legend)**

-   This method will create a bar chart: labelColumnIndexOrName is the name or index of the column that will be used for the chart categories.
+   - This method will create a bar chart: labelColumnIndexOrName is the name or index of the column that will be used for the chart categories.
-   For each category, you will have one bar per numerical column having the "bar" attribute set to true (which is the default).
+   - For each category, you will have one bar per numerical column having the "bar" attribute set to true (which is the default).
-   The 'bar' attribute can be set in the grid XML metadata when declaring a column.
+   - The 'bar' attribute can be set in the grid XML metadata when declaring a column.
-   The 'legend' parameter is optional: by default the label of the column given by "labelColumnIndexOrName" will be used.
+   - The 'legend' parameter is optional: by default the label of the column given by "labelColumnIndexOrName" will be used.
    You don't have to care about the chart's scale: it will be computed automatically to best fit the data.

-   Example: Imagine you have the following data giving the number of kilometers done by person and by year
+   **Example**: Imagine you have the following data: # of kM ran by person every year.

 ```
 	name    2009   2010